TallysAraujoAI/TallysAraujoAI/README.md

 **`artificial intelligence analyst`**

-Hi, I'm Tallys!
-A student passionate about Artificial Intelligence.
+'✨Hi, I'm Tallys!
+A student passionate about Artificial Intelligence.'

-I am looking for my first job opportunity.
-My dream is to one day work with AI and Machine Learning.
+'🍂I am looking for my first job opportunity.
+My dream is to one day work with AI and Machine Learning.'

 ---